Welcome to our guide to the best places for strawberry picking in Surrey and nearby.

 Firstly, you might ask why would you pick your own strawberries when it’s so easy to buy them in the shops?
 Quite simply, it’s a lot of fun.
 It’s one of the many enjoyable days out I can still remember from my own childhood – many moons ago!

 Plus, as well as being a memorable trip for the family, fruit-picking helps kids learn where their food comes from.
 Strawberry picking is also a superb activity to gets kids outside and in the fresh air.
 And it doesn’t need to cost a bomb!

 Obviously for parents, picking your own fruit is the perfect way to guarantee that your food is fresh.
 It’s also a positive way to support independent, local fruit farms.

 When is the best time to go strawberry-picking in Surrey?

 The strawberry season in the UK is weather-dependant and varies slightly each year.
-Generally, the strawberry season starts in May and can last as long as September.
+Generally, you can pick your own strawberries from as early as May up until September.

 However, the prime strawberry-picking season in Britain is normally between June and July.